PVanhevel/historian_data_compression/README.md

 # Historian Data Compression

 Historian Data Compression is a Python library used to compress historian data, using the deadband and/or swinging door algorithm.
-Historian data are typically 2 dataframe columns with a timestamp and a logged value.
+Historian data are typically 2 dataframe columns, one with a timestamp and one with a logged value.

 ## Project description